Take the Enneagram Health Checkup: Are You the Healthiest Version of You?

 Surviving: Average Fours are fanatical about authenticity and tend to distinguish themselves from the crowd through inventive or odd ways.
 This self-exploration is usually an attempt to get noticed or be admired, but the outside world may describe them as moody, melodramatic or chaotic—critiques an average Four will take personally.

-Thriving: Emotions are still rampant for a healthy Four but they are comfortable feeling them without embellishing or acting on them.
-They are exquisitely creative and driven, and have learned how to stay true to their individuality without the complexities of guilt and shame.
+Thriving: Emotions are still rampant for a healthy Four, but they are comfortable feeling them without embellishing or acting on them.
+They are exquisitely creative and driven, and they have learned how to stay true to their individuality without the complexities of guilt and shame.

 Reserved, informed, private